lordzurp/TeenAstro_Redux/README.md

 The main goal of this flavour of TeenAstro hardware is to achieve the smallest board possible, and by extension the smallest case.

-This is obtained by onboarding lot of modular parts, like stepper drivers or power supply, in a almost fully SMD board. to be convenient to produce, the board was engeriined to be assembled by JLCpcb, an china prototype specialist (the part list is selected inside their catalog).
+This is obtained by onboarding lot of modular parts, like stepper drivers or power supply, in a almost fully SMD board.

+to be convenient to produce, the board was engineered to be assembled by JLCpcb, an china prototype specialist (the part list is selected inside their catalog).

 The project is sseparated in 2 parts, assembled on the same PCB for easier way